michaelwschultz/basher/README.md

 ##### Your git/apache piping robot ![basherlogo](http://cl.ly/Zh0J/basher-logo-small.jpg)

-> Removes the hassle of piping setup for new web projects.
+> Basher removes the hassle of piping setup for new web projects.
 By automatically generating both local and remote git repositories, Basher removes 99% of the steps necessary for getting your site online.
-Once that's done Basher links these directories and sends out your first push.
+Once that's done, Basher links these directories and sends out your first push.
 Magic.

 ## Usage

-Basher is currently built to handle a single workflow.
-One that uses Git for version control and Apache servers for hosting multiple sites.
-If this sounds like you then Basher's your new best friend.
+Basher is currently built to handle a single workflow - one that uses Git for version control and Apache servers for hosting multiple sites.
+If this sounds like you, then Basher's your new best friend.

 By default, Basher will ask for a new domain name (.com, .net, .org).
 Once you confirm the name, a local and two remote directories will be created each with a git repo initialized and linked.